Confidence-Aware Multi-Field Model Calibration: Methodology

 \subsection{Online Deployment}

 Fig.~\ref{fig.deployment} shows the online deployment diagram of ConfCalib in our advertising platform.
 On the offline side, the prediction model's training and ConfCalib's fitting are paralleled and completely independent.
-At fixed intervals, the calibration module pulls the latest online samples from the log database and refits calibration curves.
+At fixed intervals, the calibration module pulls the latest online samples from the log database and refits calibration mappings.
 This interval is usually set relatively shorter (e.g., 30 minutes) than the prediction model update period to better capture the dynamic shift of online data.
 On the online side, prediction and calibration are conducted in sequence.
-Firstly, the prediction model makes predictions for candidate objects, then the calibration model calibrates the predicted probabilities and outputs the calibrated probabilities for subsequent use in the platform.
+First, the prediction model makes predictions for candidate objects, then the calibration model calibrates the predicted probabilities and outputs the calibrated probabilities for subsequent use.

 Recent methods designed for advertising platforms, such as NeuCalib and AdaCalib, involve auxiliary neural networks.
 These calibration models are coupled with original prediction models during the training phase, thus increasing the complexity of online deployment.
 On the contrary, our ConfCalib relies entirely on posterior probabilities of online samples and fits parameters without training networks.
 Therefore, it can be directly inserted into the pipeline without interfering with the training stage of prediction models, resulting in lower deployment costs.